Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     # How much it costs to start a town.
     price_new_town: '250.0'
+    # How much it costs to reclaim a ruined town.
+    # This is only applicable if the town-ruins & town-reclaim features are enabled.
+    price_reclaim_ruined_town: '500.0'

     # How much it costs to make an outpost.
 An outpost isn't limited to being on the edge of town.
     price_outpost: '500.0'